POD-16/AniSearchApp/README.md

 - [X] Our 🎥 Demo Video
   - [X] We have also added the Demo Video Link to the Group Info Form on the course portal.

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve your submission!

 ## 🎥 Demo Video